fbpx Skip to Content

-Instead, we should utilize Good Friday prayers and reflection to prepare our hearts for the wonder that is Easter.
-Before we get to praying though perhaps we should look at exactly what it is and why we can call it a blessed Good Friday.
+Before we get to praying, let’s look at exactly what Good Friday is and why we can call it a blessed Good Friday.

 Good Friday Origins

-The act of recognizing Good Friday has origins dating back to the 4th century.
-It is an early practice in which Christians would fast and place limitations (thus where we get Lent) on foods they ate or drank, or activities they participated in.
+The act of recognizing Good Friday has origins dating back to at least the 4th century.
+It is an early practice in which Christians would fast and place limitations on foods they ate or drank, or activities they participated in (thus, the practice of Lent for some today).

-The origins of the name itself have been debated with some believing the word “good” should actually have been translated as “God”.
-Most linguistic and theological subject matter experts refute this.
+The origins of the name itself have been debated with some believing the word “good” should actually have been translated as “God.”
+However, most linguistic and theological subject matter experts refute this.
 Some people don’t believe the day should be labeled “good” at all.
 For example, Germans call this day Karfreitag, or “Sorrowful Friday.”
-Sorrowful certainly seems to be a better choice as it is the day Jesus died.
+The term “sorrowful” certainly seems to be fitting as it is the day Jesus died.

-However, as many Good Friday sermons remind us, this day is beyond “good”, it is truly a blessed Good Friday.
+However, as many Good Friday sermons remind us, this day is beyond “good,” it is truly a blessed Good Friday.
 A holy Friday.
 And the word “holy” is a much more agreed-upon origin for Good Friday’s existence.
+(The word “good” may have even derived from the word “holy”).

 When you consider that other countries reference this day as “Passion Friday” or “Sacred Friday” it makes perfect sense.
 In fact, the Wednesday before Easter, which we know as Holy Wednesday, used to be termed “Good Wednesday”.
 This would seem to support the words “good” and “holy” as somewhat interchangeable in a spiritual context.